Cindy Tomlinson made a reservation at TownePlace Suites New York/Chelsea, but then Marriott canceled the stay. What’s going on here?

 My trip is in less than a week.
 At this point, not only am I going to have to cancel my trip, but I am seriously considering rethinking my allegiance to Marriott.
 Is there anything you can do to help?– Cindy Tomlinson, Fairfax, Va.

 Marriott should have honored your reservation.
 It looks like the hotel experienced some construction delays that affected your stay at the original hotel in November.
 It’s always a good idea to confirm that your hotel is actually open, especially as the pandemic winds down.
 There have been a lot of hotel closures during the last two years.
+To avoid a closed hotel, check out my free guide on how to book a hotel.

 When a hotel can’t accommodate you, it will typically send you to a comparable hotel and cover one night’s lodging as a gesture of goodwill.
 So why did Marriott stall on that industry-standard promise?